WalletScrutiny/WalletScrutinyCom/_pages/about.md

 ---
 permalink: /
-title: "Is your wallet secure?"
+title: "Is your Bitcoin wallet secure?"
 excerpt: "Many wallets are not open to public scrutiny"
 author_profile: true
 redirect_from: